-Schaumburg, IL, April 9, 2014: In 2013, HALOCK Security Labs noted information security vulnerabilities at colleges and universities along with numerous challenges that plague these institutions across the United States.
-More breaches may come to light if higher education institutions do not rethink their security measures.
+Schaumburg, IL, April 9, 2014: In 2013, HALOCK Security Labs noted information security vulnerabilities at colleges and universities along with numerous hacker challenges that plague these institutions across the United States.
+More breaches may come to light if higher education institutions do not rethink their cyber security measures.

 Just this year, hackers have been successful in gaining access to over 740,000 student and alumni personal information records, including social security numbers, combined.
 The breaches occurred at University of Maryland on February 19, 2014, Indiana University on February 26, 2014 and North Dakota University on March 6, 2014.